Analysis | From Paul Ryan acolyte to Trump disciple: Elise Stefanik sets out to replace Liz Cheney in GOP leadership

 Allies of Stefanik do not deny that she has shifted her world view — and they say she fully embraces the shift.

-Stefanik, 36, who declined to comment, no longer wants to be identified with the traditional conservatives that served as her mentors.
+Stefanik, 36, who declined to comment, no longer wants to be identified with the traditional conservatives who served as her mentors.
 Instead, she wants to be placed squarely in Trump’s “America First” movement.

 Her pivot maps precisely with her constituents in her state’s North Country.

-New York’s 21st Congressional District used to be a Democratic stronghold, delivering a 6-percentage-point margin for Barack Obama when Stefanik worked for Ryan in 2012.
+New York’s 21st Congressional District used to be a Democratic stronghold, delivering a six-percentage-point margin for President Barack Obama when Stefanik worked for Ryan in 2012.
 Trump won the district by double-digit margins in 2016 and 2020.

 As Stefanik’s friends contend, she is just following her district’s instincts.